furkaancetiin/furkaancetiin/README.md

 ### :woman_technologist: About Me :

-   - :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.
+   - :telescope: I am a Mechanical Engineering graduate but my biggest goal is improve myself in the software field.

    - :seedling: Exploring Technical Content Writing.